murenkot/binary-tree/README.md

 - Given a map of roads, how can I get from point A to point B in the shortest distance / time?

+## Tree Traversals
+There are three way to traverse a binary tree:
+- Inorder (Left, Root, Right)
+- Preorder (Root, Left, Right)
+- Postorder (Left, Right, Root)
+These would be read from the bottom left up for Inorder and Postorder and from the Root down for Preorder.

 ## Example of Trees

 ![alttext](./image/example.png)